 - Once submitted, abstracts cannot be changed or withdrawn.

 - All copyrights are assigned to ISN.

-- ISN Young Nephrologists Awards: For two outstanding presenting authors under the age of 40, the ISN contributes toward travel and accommodation to attend the congress.
+- ISN Young Nephrologists Awards: For two outstanding presenting authors under the age of 40, the ISN contributes toward registration fees to attend the congress.
 Each winner will have a ten-minute oral abstract presentation during a session at the congress.
 Application for the award is possible only during the online abstract submission process.

 - Organ trafficking and tourism ethics compliance: scientific studies and clinical activities must be performed in keeping with the ethical principles outlined in the Declaration of Istanbul on Organ Trafficking and Transplant Tourism.
 By submitting an abstract for WCN’21, you state that you have not violated any aspect of the Declaration or associated consensus statements on live donation and research on human subjects.

 After your submission has been submitted, you will receive a confirmation email within two business days.
 If the email doesn’t appear, please check your spam folder.

 If you submitted your abstract on the last day of submission (November 30, 2020) and do not receive confirmation within 48 hours, please email: email@example.com to make sure your abstract has been received.

 Abstract authors will be notified of acceptance January 11, 2021.

 Explore abstract categories below:

 Acute kidney injury, electrolytes, and acid-base disorders, tropical diseases, RPGN, and pregnancy-related renal disease